Back to Current Issue Home

-Ultrasound as the Ultimate Diagnostic Tool
+Innovations in Cardiac Imaging: Ultrasound as the Ultimate Diagnostic Tool

-By Jodi McCaffrey
+By: Jodi McCaffrey

-When cardiologist Partho Sengupta, MD, FACC (left), joined Rutgers Robert Wood Johnson Medical School and Robert Wood Johnson University Hospital (RWJUH) in July 2021, he brought with him an insatiable drive for innovation and inquiry.
+When cardiologist Partho Sengupta, MD, FACC, joined Rutgers Robert Wood Johnson Medical School and Robert Wood Johnson University Hospital (RWJUH) in July 2021, he brought with him an insatiable drive for innovation and inquiry.
 As the Henry Rutgers Professor of Cardiology and chief of cardiology, his goal is to create a hub of innovation here that leverages new technologies—including artificial intelligence (AI) and advanced imaging—to improve diagnosis, better tailor treatment, and, ultimately, improve patient outcomes.

 “Empathy and connection are dying out in the modern world.
 With AI and machine learning, we can focus on the personalized, human side of medicine,” Dr. Sengupta says.
 “The more specific information we can provide to our patients and the more data-driven decisions we can make regarding their care, the more comforted and convinced patients will be about our ability to manage their care.”